Wyzrk/Smart-Trolley-User-Application/README.md

 You will need to set your credentials in NavisensIndoorLocationProviderDemoApplication and MapActivity.

-A sample key is provided for Mapwize.
-Please note that this keys can only be used for testing purposes, with very limited traffic, and cannot be used in production.
 Get your own key from [mapwize.io](https://www.mapwize.io).
 Free accounts are available.

-To initialize the position, simply click on the map.
-The move around and see the position moving.

 ## Contribute